 Until the Tuesday preceding the competition (midnight, Lausanne time), a fencer may be replaced by another.
 To do this, the national federation must send to the FIE, by fax or e-mail, a written request to substitute the fencer.

-4. Addition of a fencer after the dead-line.
+4. Addition of a fencer or a team after the dead-line.

-However, until the Tuesday preceding the competition (midnight, Lausanne time), one or more fencers may be added after payment to the FIE of a penalty (cf o.86, table of financial penalties and fines) for each additional fencer.
+a) However, until the Tuesday preceding the competition (midnight, Lausanne time), one or more fencers and/or a team may be added by their national federation after payment to the FIE of a penalty (cf o.86, table of financial penalties and fines) for each additional entry.

+To do this, the national federation must send to the FIE (by fax or e-mail) a request for the additional fencer(s) and/or team and a written commitment to pay the penalty within 15 days.

+b) From the Wednesday preceding the competition until 12 noon (local time) on the day preceding the competition, one or more fencers and/or a team may be added by national federations after payment to the FIE of a higher penalty (cf o.86, table of financial penalties and fines) for each additional entry.

-To do this, the national federation must send to the FIE (by fax or e-mail) a request for the additional fencer(s) and a written commitment to pay the penalty within 15 days.
+To do this, the national federation must send to the FIE (by fax or e-mail) a request for the additional fencer(s) and/or team and a written commitment to pay the penalty within 15 days.

 5. Should a fencer or team who have been entered not present themselves to fence, their federation will be penalised with a fine (cf o.86, table of financial penalties and fines), payable to the FIE, except in cases of properly authenticated ‘force majeure’.